SofaPirate/Plaquette/docs/timing_basics.rst

 Creating Smooth Transitions with Ramp
 -------------------------------------

 Ramps are a cornerstone of creative expression.
-Unlike oscillators like :doc:`TriangleWave` and :doc:`SineWave`, which generate periodic signals, ramps interpolate from one value to another over a specific duration or at a specific speed.
+Unlike :doc:`Wave` units, which generate periodic signals, ramps interpolate from one value to another over a specific duration or at a specific speed.
 The :doc:`Ramp` unit in Plaquette provides a flexible and powerful way to animate visual elements such as LEDs or physical components such as motors in a natural manner, allowing the creation of rich, dynamic, evolving experiences.